muhammadyamani/muhammadyamani.github.io/README.md

-# this is library to animate electronics in manim
+# This is library to animate electronics in manim